Listen to my interview with Jam Gamble, or read a full transcript here.

 Because special ed teachers’ resumes are not on display, classroom teachers may underestimate their skills and expertise.
 “Unless you ask me,” Gamble says, “you wouldn’t know I have supported people with disabilities from birth to seniors.
 I have a wide range of experience in terms of who I’ve supported, whether they’re lower functioning or higher functioning, someone who’s dependent or independent.
 I have a wide range of experience when it comes to seizures.
 I’ve worked with children who are nonverbal.
 I’ve worked with children who are verbal.
 I’ve worked with people who have echolalia.
 I’ve worked with children who have fears and phobias.
 I’ve worked with all these different people that I’ve taken all my personal experiences from them, and I’ve put it into this one big recipe book that a child could come in, and I could go, boom.
 I know exactly what to do.”

 3. Design activities that challenge everyone.

-Much of the time, regular classroom work will need to be modified for the student with special needs.
+Much of the time, classroom work will need to be modified for the student with an IEP.
 But if we occasionally flip this—creating activities that truly level the playing field—we can give that student access while also letting others experience the world the way that student does.